flatironinstitute/finufft/docs/c_gpu.rst

 .. code-block:: c

-    cufinufftf_makeplan(1, 1, modes, 1, 1, 1e-6, 1, &plan, NULL);
+    cufinufftf_makeplan(1, 1, modes, 1, 1, 1e-6, &plan, NULL);

 The first argument gives the type, while the second gives the number of dimensions.
 After this, we have the grid size as an integer array, followed by the sign in the complex exponential (here positive) and the number of transforms to compute simultaneously (here just one).
-Then there's the tolerance (six digits) and the batch size for the FFTs (here just one since we only have one transform overall).
-Finally, there's a pointer to the plan and an non-mandatory options structure.
+Then there's the tolerance (six digits) and finally there's a pointer to the plan and a non-mandatory options structure.

 Once the plan is created, we set the points and execute the plan.

 .. code-block:: c

-    cufinufftf_setpts(M, d_x, NULL, NULL, 0, NULL, NULL, NULL, plan);
+    cufinufftf_setpts(plan, M, d_x, NULL, NULL, 0, NULL, NULL, NULL);

-    cufinufftf_execute(d_c, d_f, plan);
+    cufinufftf_execute(plan, d_c, d_f);

 Once the results are calculated, we transfer the data back onto the host, destroy the plan, and free the device arrays.